Back-to-School Essentials for Preschoolers

 Bentgo Backpack: This bag is good for older toddlers and also has a loop to hold a Bentgo lunchbox.

-Simple Modern Toddler Backpack: Alicia owns other Simple Modern products, and the quality is always great for such a reasonable price point.
+Simple Modern Toddler Backpack: The quality of Simple Modern products is always great for such a reasonable price point.
 They have the cutest patterns, and I love that you can get other items from them in matching patterns!

 Magnetic Daily Visual Schedule: This is a magnetic board that has 72 different magnets to lay out parts of the morning and evening routines.
 It also comes with stars to use for rewarding behaviors.
 This can definitely grow with your child!

-Velcro Visual Schedule: Jenna bought this for her son.
-It helps him follow along with the day’s events!
-It’s good quality and the visual symbols on each card are easy to understand.
+Velcro Visual Schedule: A good quality product.
+The visual symbols on each card are easy to understand.
 It includes 35 visual symbols including hygiene routines, different types of errands, and fun outings like going to the park and playing with friends.

 Morning & Bedtime Routines Chart: This is from the same company as the velcro visual schedule and comes with more symbols specific to morning and bedtime routines and additional velcro boards.